All Products

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COMMENT='Personal information';

-3. On the Create Physical Table: data_modify tab, confirm the table information and schema and click Save.
+3. On the Create Physical Table: data_modify tab, confirm the table schema and click Save.

-After the precheck is passed, you are navigated to the Project Homepage tab.
-On the Tables Changed in Project tab, you can view the table that you modified or created and modify or delete other tables as required.
+After the precheck passes, the Project Homepage tab opens.
+On the Tables Changed in Project tab, review the tables you modified or created and make further changes as needed.

 1. Click Perform Changes to Base Database.

-2. In the Perform Changes to Base Database panel, view the base database, execution strategy, and schema change script, and click Submit.
+2. In the Perform Changes to Base Database panel, review the base database, execution strategy, and schema change script, then click Submit.

-After the schema change operation is approved, the system automatically applies the schema changes to the base database.
+After the schema change is approved, DMS applies it to the base database automatically.
+To verify the result, open the SQLConsole tab for the base database.

-Step 4: Apply the schema changes to the destination production database
+Step 4: Apply schema changes to the production database

 1. Click Perform Changes to Target Database.

-2. In the Perform Changes to Target Database panel, select the destination database, enter script in the Script to Execute field, and then click Submit.
+2. In the Perform Changes to Target Database panel, select the destination database, enter the script in the Script to Execute field, and click Submit.

-3. Click Go to Next Node.
-In the message that appears, click Go to Next Node.
+4. Click Go to Next Node.
+In the confirmation message, click Go to Next Node again to close the ticket.

-After the ticket is closed, you can click each step to view the change and publishing records.
+After the ticket closes, click any step to view its change and publishing records.